ryanwhowe/Dot/README.md

 Q: Why add this to Packagist?
 >
-> This package has been used on several of my projects both personally and professionally and I am tired of copying
+> This package has been used on several of my projects both personally and professionally, and I am tired of copying
 > the class from one project to another.
 If my teams and I get usage out of this project, I wanted to share it to
 > allow anyone else who this could help use it as well.

+## Compatability

+If you are still working on php 5.6, please use the `1.x` branch, I will try and keep that patched with any non-breaking changes and/or bug fixes that are found.
+But with [Semantic Versioning][] there will be no backwards incompatible releases made to the branch and there are no plans for another major version that supports php 5.6.
+I will however try and backport any major functionality or feature additions to the `1.x` branch.

 ## Installation